tonsky/rum/README.md

 As of `[rum "0.8.3"]` and `[hiccup "1.0.5"]`, Rum is ~3× times faster than Hiccup.

-Server-side components do not have full lifecycle support, but `:init`, `:will-mount` and `:did-mount` from mixins would be called at the component's construction time.
+Server-side components do not have full lifecycle support, but `:init` and `:will-mount` from mixins would be called at the component's construction time.

 ## Resources